 Spot Color Report

 - Configurations: Select one or more configurations from the list which contain all settings for the conversion.
-Only Configurations which have spot color conversion enabled are displayed in the list.
+Only Configurations which have the option Convert Spot Colors enabled are displayed in the list.

 - Select a single PDF or image file, a spot color library or multiple files under Source Data.

 PDF or Image File: Select the PDF or pixel image file with spot colors to be processed using the settings of the selected configuration.